What is Psychogeographic Art?

 What is the Artist’s response to place?

 Psychogeographic Art can be created from the reaction of how places make us feel.
 Exploring your city, town, edgelands, or other spaces (specifically through acts of walking) can act as a powerful catalyst for creating art.
-The School of Psychogeographic Art concentrates on reacting and reimagining the encountered buildings, parks, landmarks, streets, architecture, histories, and other forgotten and marginalized spaces in the City of Vergennes, VT and beyond.
+The School of Psychogeographic Art concentrates on reacting and reimagining the encountered buildings, natural areas, parks, landmarks, streets, architecture, histories, and other forgotten and marginalized spaces in and around Seascape Village in Aptos, California.

-Students will be introduced to a brief history of Psychogeography and experiment with what Psychogeography means to them as we explore the city in our weekly class walks.
+Students will be introduced to a brief history of Psychogeography and experiment with what Psychogeography means to them as we explore the village and surrounding seascape in our weekly class walks.
 We will discuss and create art not limited to the creation of imagined maps, architectural models, sculpture from found materials, printmaking, poster design, papermaking, drawing, painting and documentation through sketching, note-taking and writing.